 Graduates from this programme will be comprehensively equipped in matters related but not restricted to: cadastral surveying, land law, real estate valuation, land registration, land dispute resolution, computer-based mapping among others.

-Overall objective is to eventually strengthen the manpower capacity of institutions engaged in land related activities, environmental management and protection etc. Specifically, the objectives of the programme are to:
+Graduates from this programme will be comprehensively equipped in matters related but not restricted to: cadastral surveying, land law, property valuation, land registration, dispute resolution, computer-based mapping.
+It is therefore anticipated that they will strengthen the manpower capacity of institutions engaged in land related activities, environmental management and protection etc. Specifically, the objectives of these two programmes are to:

 - Produce graduates who are competent in solving land related problems creatively and analytically based on economically and socially sound facts;